Patitotective/PREFS/README.md

 ## Documentation

-PREFS documentation can be found at [prefs.readthedocs.io](https://prefs.readthedocs.io/en/latest/)
+PREFS documentation can be found at [prefs.readthedocs.io](https://prefs.readthedocs.io/en/latest/) with more examples and information.

-## Getting Started